-When asking a bunch of people to list their least favorite things, no doubt ‘taxes’ will come up.
+When asking a bunch of people to list their least favorite things, no doubt ‘taxes’ will come up, and several events in your life and impact them.

 Of course, we all understand that paying taxes is just part of life in most Western countries.
 Paying taxes on our salary, on owning a car and on our everyday groceries: for the biggest part of our lives, we don’t even think about it too much.